MichaelShalai/particle/weather_station/README.md

 ## Compiling your project

-When you're ready to compile your project, make sure you have the correct Particle device target selected and run `particle compile <platform>` in the CLI or click the Compile button in the Desktop IDE.
+When you're ready to compile your project, make sure you have the correct Particle device target selected and run `particle compile photon` in the CLI or click the Compile button in the Desktop IDE.
 The following files in your project folder will be sent to the compile service:

 - Everything in the `/src` folder, including your `.ino` application file
 - The `project.properties` file for your project